 I started writing in 2009 with the purpose of simply sharing my thoughts.
-4 years later, in 2013, I started blogging and the more I wrote, the more people were engaging with my content.
+3 years later, in 2012, I started blogging and the more I wrote, the more people engaged with my content.
 In 2016, I wrote my first book and printed it with the help of the community around me, through a crowdfunding project.
 I kept writing books until 2018 when I decided to stop and focus on something else.
-Even though most of my work is related to the personal development niche, I also wrote fiction, poetry, and screenplay but I’ve never made it available for a large audience; only shared it with some close friends.
+Even though most of my work is related to the personal development niche, I also wrote fiction, poetry, and screenplay.
+However, I’ve never made it available for a large audience; I only shared it with some close friends.
 In 2021, I started putting into words the practical tools I developed while working with entrepreneurs to help them overcome their struggles.

 My passion for personal development helped me help others.
 I’ve never wanted to be a coach but I’ve always wanted to help people.
 I remember that when I was younger, around 20 years old, I was so obsessed with improvements that I was able to spot, in others’ lives, things that they could improve so they live life better.
 I was so obsessed with it, for most people it was annoying.
 But that obsession is what made me capable of looking at someone’s life and seeing the missing pieces of the puzzle.
 While I’ve toned down the obsession for spotting out things that others could improve, I’ve improved the ability to use this obsession and make it useful for those who feel stuck.
 The result of working with people and helping them overcome their struggles is always the same: it makes me happy.
 And this is why I’ll never stop doing it.

 Through the coaching sessions, I focus mainly on helping you gain more clarity.
 Together, we’ll work on getting more clarity about your feelings, thoughts, and behaviors.
 As a final result, you’ll see improvements in your life, with specific changes regarding focus, motivation, and performance.